dmansan/2024-xmas-mystery/README.md

        	- Ensure public access is enabled for this bucket so it can accessed on public internet

 **b.
 Upload Frontend Files**
-  1. Upload the following files:
+  1. Upload all the repo files, some are explained below:
-    	- congratulations.html
+    	- congratulations.html = page that loads upon successful code entry
-    	- index.html
+    	- index.html = landing page
-    	- All associated images (clue1.png, clue2.png, etc.).
+    	- All associated images = clues & favicons
-     	- leaderboard.json (starter json file for the leaderboard being blank)
+     	- leaderboard.json = starter json file for the leaderboard being blank

 **c.
 Test Static Website**